-Modern Office Methods is proud to partner with the Mansfield City School District and excited to be able to offer them substantial savings.
+Modern Office Methods (MOM) is proud to partner with the Mansfield City School District and excited to be able to offer them substantial savings.
 We have been looking forward to providing exceptional, yet cost-effective machines and service to the local community since the opening of our Mansfield office in October of 2018.

 MOM was recently selected to provide printing, copiers, and service to the Mansfield City School District by the school board.
 The unanimous decision was made at the monthly school board meeting on Tuesday, July 9.

 Mansfield City Schools has historically paid almost $130,000 per year for printing and copying services.
 Board members reviewed bids from MOM as well as another local company, both of which offered pay structures that, based on usage, would lower the district’s annual cost to the $70,000 range.

 The board determined they would save an additional $30,000 over the next five years by signing a new contract with MOM and ending the district’s previous partnership.

 The school board acquired its current fleet of Ricoh printers from another local company several years ago.
 Since then, the company’s former owners sold to Xerox, prompting the business to drop its affiliation with Ricoh.
 Although the incumbent serviced the school district’s Ricoh machines under their existing contract, it would no longer sell Ricoh machines.

 Tim Kissinger, a MOM representative, explained he came to work for Modern Office Methods because he loved Ricoh.
 His pitch to board members included a new warranty for many of the district’s current Ricoh copiers.